Review of MedSailors Croatia Discovery: A Week Sailing from Split

 MedSailors Croatia Discovery Route Itinerary

-For example, on our second morning, we had to abruptly leave Vis town for Hvar much sooner than expected, as a storm with strong winds was coming in.
+On the second morning, we had to abruptly leave Vis town for Hvar much sooner than expected, as a storm with strong winds was coming in.

 So, yes, we missed out on docking at Paklinski Islands, but we got to experience rough seas with some pretty nasty waves (at least for this area of the Mediterranean 😁).
 Our skipper Jack said we became sailors that day.
 Yes, yes, we did.